Alerting subscribers in real time over phone lines E1 G.703

 The server/PC and switch are interconnected using Internet/Intranet.

-E1 stream switch is connected to PSTN with 1 or 2 E1 streams.
+E1 stream switch is connected to PSTN with 1 or 2 E1 links.
 When interacting with PSTN the switch can support one of the following signaling: SS7, EDSS1, R2D, 2ВСК.
 Connection can be established with the existing E1 stream inline.
 To do this the product provides for up to 4 E1.

 The product is connected to IP network over SIP and calling is performed simultaneously over 60 channels.